Deadhorse, Alaska: History

 The Prudhoe Bay, Alaska, area was developed to house personnel, provide support for drilling operations, and transport oil to the Alaskan pipeline.
 Prior to 1977, oil seeps (small pores or fissure networks through which liquid petroleum emerges at the surface of the land) on the Arctic coastal plain had caught the attention of the U.S. petroleum interests.
-The high school is Dead Horse High School.
 The U.S. Navy drilled for oil between 1944 and 1953 with little success.
 In 1967, after several attempts at drilling for oil, oil company mergers, and competitive bidding for state lease sales, the Prudhoe Bay oil field was discovered.

 Sources conflict on the origin of the area's name.
 The most cited theory appears to be that the area takes its name from a local business prominent in the late 1960s and 1970s, the "Dead Horse Haulers" trucking company.
 How the trucking company got its name remains in dispute.

 In February 2023, a "high altitude object" about the size of a small car was shot down near the area after a decision by President Joe Biden.